dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 #### **Hybrid Unforgeability**
-Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA (resp., SUF-CMA) secure without a prioritisation.
+Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA secure without a prioritisation.
 We call this notion 'hybrid unforgeability'; it is a specific type of hybrid authentication.
 For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
-As mentioned above, this might be incompatible with backward-compatibility, where the EUF-CMA (resp., SUF-CMA) security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
+As mentioned above, this might be incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
 For more details, we refer to our discussion below.
+Note that unlike EUF-CMA security, SUF-CMA security of the hybrid scheme may rely on SUF-CMA security of both component schemes achieving SUF-CMA, depending on the hybridization approach.
+For instance, this can be clearly seen under a concatenation combiner where the hybrid signature is comprised of two distinct component signatures; in that case, if either component signature does not offer SUF-CMA, the hybrid does not achieve SUF-CMA.

 Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques